Site icon View from La Vila

 Question – what’s the most famous dish in Spain?
 Answer – paella!

 And our part of eastern Spain, the Comunidad Valenciana, is where you’ll find the real thing.
-Here’s my guide to the best paella in Spain.
+So here’s my guide to the best paella in Spain.

 You’ll often see paella called arroz (simply ‘rice’) on menus on the Costa Blanca.
-That’s because for many Spanish people, paella means a specific dish from Valencia – the paella valenciana.
-But there’s actually a whole range of delicious rice dishes (arroces) to choose from, not just the classic paella.
-Read on…
+That’s because for plenty of Spanish people, paella means one specific dish from Valencia – the paella valenciana

 Paella de Mariscos, made with cigalas (langoustines/Dublin Bay Prawns) and gambas (prawns)